IslamAlsawaftah/reading-notes/RolesClaimsTokens.md

 ![](JWT.png)

-Following are some standard claims:
+Following are some standard claims

 1- Issuer (iss) - identifies principal that issued the JWT;